originphp/framework/origin/src/Model/Driver/PostgreSQL.md

 # PostgreSQL setup

 PostgreSQL is work in progress since and brings a number of challenges.
+I not happy with previous concept of datasource injecting itself into driver and then storing driver on datasource.
+Not tested the postgre since this change.

 Issues
 ======